ryle-e/ryle-radio-docs/General/Info/About WebGL.md

 As of [1.1.0](Changelog.md#1.1.0), WebGL is officially supported in Ryle Radio- but it has a major flaw.

 TL;DR, WebGL doesn't support audio streaming, which is fundamental to the whole package.
-I've managed to emulate it by generating and switching tracks, but it means that there's
+I've managed to emulate it by generating and switching tracks, but it means that there's clicking noises every couple seconds.
+They can generally be ignored if the radio is meant to sound old, but if it's too extreme, please contact me to give me a push to get this fixed.